fuglaro/filet-cloud/deployments/raspberry-pi-4-btrfs-hdd-nginx-with-hat/README.md

   * Trigger update and restart.
 * Daily snapshots (with Btrfs).
 * Note there is no hardware resiliant backup redundancy - please set up a strategy for resiliency against hardware failure which suits your needs.
+* COLORTERM environment variable is passed through from filet-cloud terminal connections, setting the value to `truecolor`.
+* 2FA with google-authenticator.

 ## Hardware
 The following hardware was used for this build: